 Fellows graduating from our program are well prepared to become leaders in Child Abuse Pediatrics in children’s hospitals, academic institutions, government and community programs.

-This 2-year post-doctoral, mentored and research-based fellowship provides trainees with the skills and experience necessary for an independent research career focused on reducing disparities, achieving health equity, and improving health outcomes.
+This 2-year mentored and research-based post-doctoral fellowship provides the skills and experience necessary for an independent research career focused on reducing disparities, achieving health equity, and improving health outcomes.

 Our goal is to train pediatric providers to become members of cleft and craniofacial teams and to provide scientific training for those who wish to pursue academic careers.